Springfield Central Stadium: Facilities

 Springfield Central Stadium's initial capacity was estimated at up to 10,000 however upon opening the official capacity was downgraded to 8,000.
 There are several rows of bleacher seating around the perimeter, administration and indoor training buildings, a grandstand with seating for 650 spectators, a balcony extending across the two clubhouse buildings, grassed slopes, four light towers and a scoreboard.
 Other spectator facilities include a bar, a cafe and a club merchandise outlet.

-A second and smaller oval is under construction as of June 2023, positioned on the opposite side of Eden Station Drive.
+The original plans for the precinct included a smaller oval positioned on the opposite side of Eden Staion Drive.
+In 2026 Andrew Wellington, CEO of the Brisbane Lions, revealed the club planned to have the oval constructed "within the next couple of years".

 The broader precinct encompasses training and administration facilities catering for the men's and women's elite players, such as a high-performance gymnasium, extensive learning and teaching facilities, lap pool, aquatic recovery pools, and a cafe and other spaces for community use.

 Naming rights

 In May 2021, the Brisbane Lions announced that Springfield Central Stadium would be known for commercial purposes as Brighton Homes Arena, in a deal signed with home construction company Brighton Homes.
-The main oval's playing surface has been named the Michael Voss Oval, in recognition of the club's triple-premiership men's captain.